Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** To connect or relate one thing with another.
 **Sentence:** She always associates the smell of cookies with happy memories.
 **Conversation:**
-A – What do you think of when you see this picture?
+A – What do you think of when you see this picture
 B – I associate it with a fun trip to the beach.

 ### Word: Auditory